What if there was a way to start investing in real estate with no initial capital?

 4. Wholesaling can be done virtually

 One good thing about wholesaling real estate is that you can do it from anywhere in the world - all you need is a computer.
 Now, this can be hard for wholesalers to deal with when they're negotiating, since it's always best to do so in person.
-When using this strategy, wholesalers must also be very good at evaluating the property virtually through video walkthroughs.
+When using this strategy, virtual wholesalers must also be very good at evaluating the property virtually through video walkthroughs.

 5. Transactions clear faster than traditional real estate investing